Glare from Solar Modules: Causes, Risks, and Solutions

 2. Structural and technical solutions

-If a relevant glare effect is identified during planning or an expert report, various solutions are available.
+If relevant glare effect is identified during planning or an expert report, various solutions are available.
 Which measure is appropriate depends largely on whether the system is still in the planning stage or already installed.

 • Visual shielding: Hedges, trees, or structural elements such as glare protection fences can interrupt the direct line of sight.
 These measures do not change the reflection itself but prevent it from reaching the affected area.